Få relevant fagstoff og invitasjon til AI og Retail-relaterte arrangementer.Meld deg på nyhetsbrevet vårt

 Shipping cost based on shipping size and distance

 For some types of goods you have no option but to charge based on shipping size and distance.
-If that is the case make it easy to calculate the cost as early as possible.
+If that is the case, make it easy to calculate the cost as early as possible.
 Ikea lets you calculate cost early by asking for your postcode/ZIP code in the shopping cart view.
 If you decide to use this strategy, be careful to hold the cost at a level that customers are willing to pay.

 Let the customer choose

-2 out of 3 customers choose the most economical shipping option, but we see that a wider selection of shipping optio
+2 out of 3 customers choose the most economical shipping option, but we see that a wider selection of shipping options actually increases conversions even if they still end opting for the same shipping option as before.

-Also cater for the shopper who is in a rush by providing express delivery with a clear delivery date.
+Also, cater for the shopper who is in a rush by providing express delivery with a clear delivery date.
 Make sure that you explain the various alternatives clearly.
 Example: One popular store offers delivery within 7 days.
 Do they mean business days or calendar days?

 It is however not all about speed.
 Sometimes it might be more important to have delivery happen at a certain time when you will be home to receive the package, than how fast it is.
-Expert.no use this as customers fill in their postal code, desired day of delivery, and what time during the day.
+Expert.no uses this as customers fill in their postal code, desired day of delivery, and what time during the day.
 This gets more and more popular as customers seem to appreciate the flexibility and increased control of choosing the exact delivery time and they know what to expect and can spend their own time better.

 New ways of distribution: Package delivery with your morning newspaper